Benjamin Nelson Obituary - Henrico, VA | Legacy Pro

-NELSON, Benjamin Gray, 81, of Henrico, Va., passed away on September 25, 2020.
-He was born on February 2, 1939, in Chesterfield County, to the late Eugene Carraway and Myra Clements Bobbitt Nelson.
+Benjamin Gray Nelson, 81, of Henrico, VA, passed away on September 25, 2020.
+He was born on February 2, 1939, to the late Eugene Carraway and Myra Clements Bobbitt Nelson.
 A United States Air Force veteran and graduate of The College of William and Mary in Virginia, he taught junior high school history before joining the National Park Service.
-After retirement, he and Patricia lived in Winston-Salem, N.C., until her passing last October.
+After retirement, he and Patricia lived in Winston-Salem, NC, until her passing last October.

 To plant trees in memory, please visit our Sympathy Store